The Practice of Meditation

 I can only speak to and recommend one specific method of meditation: Passage Meditation.

-I have practiced passage meditation as presented by Eknath Easwaran of the Blue Mountain Center of Meditation for over two decades.
+I have practiced passage meditation as presented by Eknath Easwaran of the Blue Mountain Center of Meditation for three decades.
 It is not my purpose to describe this or any method meditation, but only to say that passage meditation, if practiced according to its instructions, is safe and powerful.

 Part of the BMCM mission is to support people practicing passage meditation.
-The website is the portal through which these resources may be accessed.
+Their website is the portal through which these resources may be accessed.

 Just about everyone who is in their late teens or older can meditate using this method.
 While passage meditation is not recommended for younger folk, there are elements in the program they can practice until they reach an age when meditation is appropriate.